paradise-fi/divine/doc/manual/dios.md

 The main goal of DiOS is to provide a runtime environment for programs under inspection, which should not be distinguishable from the real environment.
-To achieve this goal, it provides an API for threads (and processes in the future) handling, faults and virtual machine configuration.
+To achieve this goal, it presents an API for thread (and process in the future) handling, faults and virtual machine configuration.
 DiOS API is then used to implement the POSIX interface and supports the implementation of standard C and C++ library.